Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Projective lattice symmetry protected Dirac points of the hexagonal lattice in a magnetic field

+The locations of the $q$ band touching points in Fig.\ref{fig:q_Dirac_points} are consistent with the above solutions.
+The expansion of the energy band near one of these band touching points at $\phi=\pi$ in Appendix B shows that the dispersion is parobolic along some direction but linear in the other directions, the band touching points in this case are then semi-Dirac points.

+Equation (\ref{eq:solution_1}) and (\ref{eq:solution_2}) correspond to the boundary of Eq.(\ref{eq:Zero_energy_condition}) and the phase transition points from the gapless to gapped phase at $E=0$ tuned by hopping parameters.
+At these critical points, the $q$ pairs of Dirac points with chirality $+1$ and $-1$ merge to $q$ semi-Dirac points with chirality zero, which are then unstable and a small perturbation of the hopping parameters can open up a gap.
+The band structure at the semi-Dirac points becomes parobolic after the gap opening.

-To lift the Dirac point degeneracy at $E=0$ in the hexagonal lattice, one needs to break the sublattice symmetry, as shown in Fig.\ref{fig:sublattice_broken}.
+To lift the Dirac point degeneracy at $E=0$ in the hexagonal lattice away from the boundary of Eq.(\ref{eq:Zero_energy_condition}), one needs to break the sublattice symmetry, as shown in Fig.\ref{fig:sublattice_broken}.
 Breaking only the $\mathbf{T}_2$ symmetry does not completely lift the Dirac point degeneracy at $E=0$.